Man resting in the gym after a workout, focusing on achieving his fitness goals

 A good night’s rest helps your body recover, repair, and recharge.

-- Consistency Matters: I aim for 7–9 hours of quality sleep each night and try to stick to a routine.
+• Consistency Matters: I aim for 7–9 hours of quality sleep each night.

-Achieving your fitness goals after 30 is absolutely possible when you combine workouts with a balanced lifestyle.
+Achieving your fitness goals after the age of 30 is absolutely possible when you combine workouts with a balanced lifestyle.

 Start slow, focus on activities you enjoy, and give your body the nutrition, hydration, and rest it needs.